 Amadeus Introduces World's First Thinking Blockchain: Turning Wasted Mining Power Into AI Intelligence

-Panama City, 25th September 2025, ZEX PR WIRE – Amadeus is introducing the world's first blockchain that converts mining waste into AI intelligence.
+Panama City, Panama, Sept.
+25, 2025 (GLOBE NEWSWIRE) -- Amadeus is introducing the world's first blockchain that converts mining waste into AI intelligence.
 The breakthrough 'thinking blockchain' transforms energy typically wasted on meaningless crypto mining calculations into useful AI training, enabling anyone to deploy self-evolving AI agents without coding expertise.

 As AI infrastructure faces skyrocketing costs and centralization risks, Amadeus addresses these challenges by creating a secure, scalable platform where network security directly fuels AI progress.
 This launch taps into the exploding AI agents market, projected to grow from $7.9 billion today to $236 billion by 20341, offering developers, enterprises, and individuals a decentralized alternative for building intelligent systems.